-In relation to each Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State"), each of the underwriters has represented and agreed with us that, with effect from and including the date on which the Prospectus Directive is implemented in that Relevant Member State it has not made and will not make an offer of notes which are the subject of the offering contemplated by this prospectus supplement to the public in that Relevant Member State other than:
+In relation to each Relevant Member State, each of the underwriters has represented and agreed with us that, with effect from and including the date on which the Prospectus Directive is implemented in that Relevant Member State it has not made and will not make an offer of notes which are the subject of the offering contemplated by this prospectus supplement to the public in that Relevant Member State other than:

-- (a) to any legal entity which is a "qualified investor" as defined in the Prospectus Directive: - (b) to fewer than 100 or, if the Relevant Member State has implemented the relevant provisions of the 2010 PD Amending Directive, 150 natural or legal persons (other than "qualified investors" as defined in the Prospectus Directive) subject to obtaining the prior consent of the relevant underwriters nominated by the issuing entity for any such offer; or - (c) in any other circumstances falling within Article 3(2) of the Prospectus Directive, provided that no such offer of notes referred to in (a) to (c) above shall require the depositor, the issuing entity or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive.
+- (a) to any legal entity which is a "qualified investor" as defined in the Prospectus Directive: - (b) to fewer than 100 or, if the Relevant Member State has implemented the relevant provisions of the 2010 PD Amending Directive, 150 natural or legal persons (other than "qualified investors" as defined in the Prospectus Directive), as permitted under the Prospectus Directive, subject to obtaining the prior consent of the relevant underwriters nominated by the issuing entity for any such offer; or - (c) in any other circumstances falling within Article 3(2) of the Prospectus Directive, provided that no such offer of notes referred to in (a) to (c) above shall require the depositor, the issuing entity or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive.

-For the purposes of this provision, (i) the expression an "offer of notes to the public" in relation to any notes in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the notes to be offered so as to enable an investor to decide to purchase or subscribe to the notes, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Member State; (ii) the expression "Prospectus Directive" means Directive 2003/71/EC (and amendments thereto, including by the 2010 PD Amending Directive to the extent implemented in each Relevant Member State) and includes any relevant implementing measure in each Relevant Member State; and (iii) the expression "2010 PD Amending Directive" means Directive 2010/73/EU.
+For the purposes of this provision, (i) the expression an "offer of notes to the public" in relation to any notes in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the notes to be offered so as to enable an investor to decide to purchase or subscribe to the notes, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Member State; (ii) the expression "Prospectus Directive" means Directive 2003/71/EC (as amended by the 2010 PD Amending Directive and any amendments thereto to the extent implemented in each Relevant Member State), and includes any relevant implementing measure in each Relevant Member State; and (iii) the expression "2010 PD Amending Directive" means Directive 2010/73/EU.